Statistics

 Statistics detailing animal populations may be accessed via the Department of Agriculture's website above.

 The Compendium of Irish Agricultural Statistics, found in the Publications section, provides detailed tables of the numbers of cattle, sheep, pigs and poultry in the country in addition to numerous other statistical tables including the rural and urban human population.
-More detailed information on the type and distribution of cattle, sheep and goats may be found in the CMMS Statistics Report (under Publications) and the Sheep and Goat Census (under Animal Health and Welfare section).
+More detailed information on the type and distribution of cattle, sheep and goats may be found in the Animal Identification & Movement (AIM) Bovine Statistics Report and the Sheep and Goat Census (under Animal Health and Welfare section).

 Zoonoses Reports